How to Become a State Trooper

 Physical abilities tests, on the other hand, evaluate your ability to perform certain job-related tasks, such as running, climbing a wall, dragging a weighted dummy and getting into and out of a patrol car.
 These tests often have a time limit that is universal regardless of age or gender.

-Whichever test you must take, you're definitely going to want to get into the best shape possible.
-If you're not where you think you should be physically, check with your doctor and begin an exercise regimen that will get you where you need to be.
+Whichever test you must take, you're going to want to get into the best shape possible.
+If you're not physically where you think you should be, check with your doctor and begin an exercise regimen that will get you there.

 Quite possibly the most unnerving step in the hiring process to be a state trooper is the polygraph exam.
 The test can be grueling, especially for those with a naturally guilty conscience.
 It's a necessary step, though, to measure a candidate's honesty and integrity.